M3FAS: An Accurate and Robust MultiModal Mobile Face Anti-Spoofing System: Related Work

 \subsection{Learning-based PAD methodologies}

 Thanks to the advent of artificial intelligence and deep learning, past decades have witnessed substantial efforts in developing learning-based PAD models.
 For the first time, Yang $et~al.$ \cite{yang2014learn} employed the convolutional neural network (CNN) to conduct PAD and achieved good detection accuracy.
 Lucena $et~al.$ demonstrated that VGG16 \cite{simonyan2014very} pretrained on ImageNet~\cite{russakovsky2015imagenet} could effectively save the training time and computational resources on the task of face liveness detection.
 For video replay attack detection, long short-term memory (LSTM)~\cite{ge2020face, xu2015learning} and recurrent neural network (RNN)~\cite{muhammad2019face} architectures have been incorporated to capture the artifacts in terms of temporal inconsistency.
 Follow-up works such as \cite{yang2019face} designed a spatiotemporal face anti-spoofing network to smartly fuse spatial and temporal spoofing cues, achieving an accurate PAD performance.
-Powered by powerful deep learning tools, learning-based methodologies have been increasingly accurate on PAD. \textbf{\textit{Nonetheless, these data-driven methods are prone to overfitting the training data, resulting in limited generalization capability to unforeseen domains.}}
+Powered by powerful deep learning tools, learning-based methodologies have been increasingly accurate on PAD.
+Yu $et~al.$ \cite{yu2020fas} firstly propose a neural architecture search-based face anti-spoofing method and achieves SOTA performance on nine datasets. \textbf{\textit{Nonetheless, these data-driven methods are prone to overfitting the training data, resulting in limited generalization capability to unforeseen domains.}}